 While the process has accelerated over the past year because of the volume of artistic dissent, this fear is nothing new.
 In Honduras, the first two people arrested after the 2009 coup were the President Manuel Zelaya and cartoonist Allan Macdonald, who had published cartoons in support of the deposed president.

-In 2003, the U.S. government asked that a tapestry version of Picasso’s anti-war masterpiece Guernica on permanent display at the United Nations, be covered up with a blue curtain when Colin Powell made his notorious error-filled speech about Iraqi weapons of mass destruction and the need for invasion.
+In 2003, the US government asked for a tapestry version of Picasso’s anti-war masterpiece Guernica, which is on permanent display at the UN, to be covered up with a blue curtain when Colin Powell made his notorious error-filled speech about Iraqi weapons of mass destruction and the need for invasion.

 It seems counter-intuitive.
-Why would the most powerful country in the world care about a piece of art decorating a room at the United Nations?
+Why would the most powerful country in the world care about a piece of art decorating a room at the UN?
 And why would the world’s newest superpower care about one man making piles of seeds in a studio in Beijing?

 There is some debate as to what the term “street art” actually means.
 It is an appellation that describes a genre of art rather than work that is done outside.
 But Swoon, one of the few women in the field, thinks this is wrong.
 “For me, if I’m working outside, then fine, call it street art, but if I’m working inside, then it’s an installation,” she says.
 “For me it doesn’t seem useful.”

-Some suggest that because traditional channels of political discourse in the United States have broken down so catastrophically that it is only through art that sense can be made of the crisis.
+Some suggest that because traditional channels of political discourse in the US have broken down so catastrophically that it is only through art that sense can be made of the crisis.

 Max Nova, a 25-year-old from Colorado, is behind some of the most iconic art pieces associated with Occupy Wall Street.
 The co-founder of Dawn of Man, a production company based in New York, he has done art for years, but says the Occupy movement has given his work a directly political angle for the first time.